 NOTE: The NG-RAN can reject the data collection request from the LMF (e.g. considering current NG-RAN load status).

-7. To obtain ground truth data, the LMF collects location information from the UE and/or determines UE location by itself, using the procedures as described in clause 6.11, clause 6.17 and step 15-17 of clause 6.3.1, where the UE can be a PRU or non-PRU UE.
+7. To obtain ground truth data, the LMF collects location information as specified in the TS 37.355 [20] from the UE and/or determines UE location by itself, using the procedures as described in clause 6.11.1, 6.11.4, clause 6.17 or step 15-17 of clause 6.3.1, where the UE can be a PRU or non-PRU UE.
 The LMF then decides whether to use the UE location information as the ground truth data taking into account the quality of UE location information.